robbert-harms/MDT/docs/_getting_started/single_subject_analysis.rst

 Ball&Stick_r1 estimation example
 --------------------------------
 For model fitting you can use the :func:`~mdt.fit_model` command.
-This command allows you to optimize any of the models in MDT given only a model, problem data and output folder.
+This command allows you to optimize any of the models in MDT given only a model, input data and output folder.

 The basic usage is to fit for example Ball&Stick_r1 on a dataset:

 .. code-block:: python

-    problem_data = mdt.load_problem_data(
+    input_data = mdt.load_dmri_input_data(
         '../b1k_b2k/b1k_b2k_example_slices_24_38',
         '../b1k_b2k/b1k_b2k.prtcl',
         '../b1k_b2k/b1k_b2k_example_slices_24_38_mask')

-    mdt.fit_model('BallStick_r1 (Cascade)', problem_data, 'output')
+    mdt.fit_model('BallStick_r1 (Cascade)', input_data, 'output')

-The model fit commands requires you to prepare your problem data up front (see :func:`~mdt.utils.load_problem_data`) such that it can be used in the model fitting.
+The model fit commands requires you to prepare your input data up front (see :func:`~mdt.utils.load_dmri_input_data`) such that it can be used in the model fitting.

 When the calculations are done you can use the MDT maps visualizer for viewing the results: